imjoy-team/ImJoy/docs/docs/development.md

 ## Distribution of your plugin

-### Distributing your plugin through the ImJoy Plugin Store
+### Distributing your plugin through the ImJoy plugin repository
-The plugin store shown on the ImJoy.IO is served with Github through the [ImJoy-Plugins repository](https://github.com/oeway/ImJoy-Plugins).
-In order to deploy your plugin to the plugin store, you can fork the repository, add your plugin and then send a pull request to [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins).
-Once the pull request being accepted, the user will be able to install your plugin from the plugin store.
+The plugin repository shown on the ImJoy.IO is served with Github through the [ImJoy-Plugins repository](https://github.com/oeway/ImJoy-Plugins).
+In order to deploy your plugin to the plugin repository, you can fork the repository, add your plugin and then send a pull request to [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins).
+Once the pull request being accepted, the user will be able to install your plugin from the plugin repository.

 ### Distributing your plugin with url
-As an alternative to the Plugin store, you can distribute your own plugin with an url pointing to the ImJoy plugin file (extension: `*.imjoy.html`) hosted on GitHub, Gist or Dropbox etc. A user can then install the plugin from the plugin url.
+As an alternative to the plugin repository, you can distribute your own plugin with an url pointing to the ImJoy plugin file (extension: `*.imjoy.html`) hosted on GitHub, Gist or Dropbox etc. A user can then install the plugin from the plugin url.

 #### Generating a plugin url
 This url is composed of  the base url `http://imjoy.io/#/app?`, followed by the url parameter `plugin` set to the file url of your ImJoy plugin file.
 For example: `http://imjoy.io/#/app?plugin=https://github.com/oeway/ImJoy-Plugins/blob/master/repository/imageWindow.imjoy.html`.